 A little knowledge can be dangerous

-This month we return to the subject of trauma and, more specifically, post traumatic stress disorder, or PTSD.
+In this tip we return to the subject of trauma and, more specifically, post traumatic stress disorder, or PTSD.

 Many of us are familiar with the name and the acronym.
-Some of us may even be “armchair experts”, having seen the odd TV programme or movie which touches on the subject.
+Some of us may even be ‘armchair experts’, having seen the odd TV programme or movie which touches on the subject.
 But few of us will understand in any depth its symptoms or its consequences.

 In the context of our business continuity plans, however, it’s amazing how many of us think we know how PTSD should be treated – which, incidentally, usually takes the form of providing would-be sufferers with the ‘phone number of a third-party counselling service who we’ve never actually spoken to and whose capabilities, in what is after all a very specialised field, we don’t have the foggiest idea of.